-Some hosting companies lowball their services and then, after you committed to use their web hosting service, they start laying it on with extras you may or may not need.
+Some hosting companies lowball their services and then after you committed to using their web hosting service, they start laying it on with extras you may or may not need.
 Others include everything.
 So if you require lots of extras such as an individual IP, shell access, CGI, FTP or MySQL databases etc… then ensure you know what you get before you commit.

 7. What is my host’s reputation like?

 They say that the best form of advertising is “word of mouth” which is absolutely true.
 In business, it is also true that it is much cheaper to retain a client than it is to find a new one.
 So reputation is extremely important for deciding where to host your website.
 In fact, if you are happy with the reputation of your host and the host was recommended by your peers then the research is practically done for you.

 8. What about email accounts?